Hablamos Español Insurance Companies We Work With

 Group life insurance through work is a benefit, not a plan.
 It is typically a small multiple of salary, and it usually disappears when you leave the job.
 It is a fine supplement and a poor foundation.

 The real number is almost always higher than people expect, and for most families, term life covers it affordably.
-A coverage review calculates your specific need and finds strong coverage at a fair price.
+A coverage review calculates your specific need and helps find strong coverage at a fair price.

 What many people don't realize